Aklp42/AI-Photo-Video-Editing-Open-Dataset/README.md

 ![Group 304](https://github.com/Aklp42/AI-Photo-Video-Editing-Open-Dataset-Collection/assets/97498546/4ca91a33-80d9-4a6b-8137-213c5453eb45)

-# maadaa.ai AI Photo-Video Editing Open Dataset Collection
+# maadaa.ai AI Photo-Video Editing Open Dataset

-We are proud to present our expansive "AI Photo-Video Editing Standard Dataset Collection", a carefully curated compendium designed to foster innovation within the growing photo and video editing industry.
+We are proud to present our expansive "AI Photo-Video Editing Standard Dataset", a carefully curated compendium designed to foster innovation within the growing photo and video editing industry.

 AI photo-video editing apps are becoming the hot Apps which can help you create, edit, and enhance photos/videos with ease.
 High-quality fine-segmented datasets are the key for such advanced Apps, enabling variable functions like matting, background virtualization, inpainting and so on.